Chicago State Cougars

-The Chicago State Cougars are the varsity athletic teams representing Chicago State University of Chicago, Illinois in intercollegiate athletics.
-The university currently sponsors 15 varsity teams.
-The Cougars compete in NCAA Division I as an independent.
+The Chicago State Cougars are the varsity athletic teams representing Chicago State University on the South Side of Chicago, Illinois in intercollegiate athletics.
+The university currently sponsors 16 varsity teams.
+The Cougars compete in NCAA Division I in the Northeast Conference (NEC), which they joined in 2024.
 They were previously members of the Western Athletic Conference from 2013 to 2022.